Staffing hours hit year-to-date highs across all segments

 Staffing Industry Analysts’ perspective

-Looking ahead, US temporary staffing continues to face headwinds in the form of sluggish growth in the overall US labor market, the conflict with Iran and shock to energy prices, low rates of labor turnover, policy uncertainty, and uncertainty regarding the impact of AI, leading to a cautious approach to hiring from clients.
-Nevertheless, on the bright side, according to the latest BLS estimates, US temporary help employment grew sequentially in November and January, breaking the pattern of sequential declines that have defined much of the past three years.
-For more US staffing industry insights, please see our US Economic and Labor Market Trends (March 2026), our March 2026 US Jobs Report, and our most recent US Staffing Industry Forecast Update.
+Looking ahead, US temporary staffing continues to face headwinds in the form of sluggish growth in the overall US labor force, the conflict with Iran and shock to energy prices, low rates of labor turnover, policy uncertainty, and uncertainty regarding the impact of AI, leading to a cautious approach to hiring from clients.
+Nevertheless, on the bright side, according to the latest BLS estimates, US temporary help employment grew sequentially in November, January, and March, breaking the pattern of sequential declines that have defined much of the past three years.
+For more US staffing industry insights, please see our US Staffing Industry Forecast: March 2026 Update, our US Economic and Labor Market Trends (March 2026), and our April 2026 US Jobs Report.

 About the SIA Bullhorn Staffing Industry Indicator